-The existing local refined models are GIGJ (GOCE Inversion for Geoneutrinos at JUNO) \cite{JUNOgeogigj2019} and JULOC, with the GIGJ model being a refined geophysical model and the JULOC being the first comprehensive 3-D high resolution geophysical and geochemical model.
-Using the JULOC model as foundation, JULOC-I was developed as an integrated model, incorporating seismic ambient noise, gravity, rock sample and thermal flow data, and with these data being constrained to each other.
+There are two existing local refined models for the JUNO region: GIGJ (GOCE Inversion for Geoneutrinos at JUNO) \cite{JUNOgeogigj2019} and JULOC, with GIGJ being a refined geophysical model and JULOC being the first comprehensive 3-D high-resolution geophysical and geochemical model.
+JULOC-I, the third refined model, is an advanced integrated model that incorporates seismic ambient noise, gravity, rock sample, and heat flow data, all of which are constrained to each other.

-The total lithosphere geoneutrino signal estimated by JULOC-I is $44.4^{+5.1}_{-4.4}$ TNU, while the JULOC model generated an expected signal of $ 40.4^{+5.6}_{-5.0}$ TNU.It can be seen that the updated model that has incorporated additional data points has been able to reduce the total expected geoneutrino signal error by 3\%, from 14\% to 11\%.
-Compares with $(30.9^{+6.5}_{-5.2})$ TNU\cite{JUNOgeostrti2015} based on the global crustal model and 29.9 TNU based on the GIGJ model, the expected geoneturino signal are significantly high.
-The left hand plot in Fig.\ref{fig:comparecrust} shows expected lithosphere geoneutrino signals using by Global(Crust2.0), GIGJ, JULOC and JULOC-I models.The error bars represent error mainly attributable to \text{U} and \text{Th} abundance.
-It can be seen from this plot that the JULOC-I and JULOC models have higher expected geoneutrino signals than the GIGJ and Global models on the basis of the different local composition data.
-The significant increase in signals is mainly attributable to the upper crust of the South China Block which is richer in \text{U/Th} than the global average.
-This finding is consistent with the widespread distribution of high \text{U-Th} granite intrusions in the area around JUNO\cite{WANG2001121}, and is also able to be confirmed by sampling survey results and thermal flow data.
+JULOC-I estimated the total lithosphere geoneutrino signal to be $41.2^{+4.64}_{-3.31}$ TNU, while the JULOC model predicted an expected signal of $40.4^{+5.6}_{-5.0}$ TNU.
+The updated model, which includes additional data points, decreased the total expected geoneutrino signal error from 14\% to 11\%.
+This represents a reduction of 3\%.
+The expected geoneutrino signal is significantly higher, compared to the expected geoneutrino signal of $30.9^{+6.5}_{-5.2}$ TNU\cite{JUNOgeostrti2015}, based on the global crustal model, and 29.9 TNU from the GIGJ model.

+Figure \ref{fig:comparecrust}'s left-hand plot displays the expected lithosphere geoneutrino signals from the Global (Crust2.0), GIGJ, JULOC, and JULOC-I models.
+The error bars represent the error mainly attributable to the abundance of \text{U} and \text{Th}.
+The plot illustrates that the JULOC-I and JULOC models have higher expected geoneutrino signals than the GIGJ and Global models based on the different local composition data.
+The significant increase in signals is primarily due to the upper crust of the South China Block, which is richer in \text{U/Th} than the global average.
+This finding aligns with the widespread distribution of high \text{U-Th} granite intrusions in the JUNO area\cite{WANG2001121}.
+This result is also supported by sampling survey findings and heat flow data.